 Best Ohio Religion Discrimination Attorney Answer: What if my religion precludes me from working certain days of the week?
 Does my employer have to honor my religious practices of not working on certain days?
 What can I do if my reasonable request for religious accommodation at work is denied?

-At The Spitz Law Firm, LLC, our employment lawyers have dealt with numerous instances of employees that must take certain days of the week or certain days of the year off because of religious beliefs, such as the Sabbath.
+At Spitz, The Employee’s Law Firm, our employment lawyers have dealt with numerous instances of employees that must take certain days of the week or certain days of the year off because of religious beliefs, such as the Sabbath.
 Often times, these employees are denied their right to practice their religion simply because the employer doesn’t feel they have to honor the request or just because “it’s not the way things work.”
 Some mangers, supervisors, and bosses will even blame it on coworkers by saying “if no one will switch shifts with you, it’s not my fault.”
 Employers are often clueless when it comes to the fact that employees’ religious beliefs must be honored as long as the request for accommodation is reasonable.
 Simply hiding behind a scheduling policy or claiming that the accommodation would be an inconvenience would not be enough to absolve the employer from a costly lawsuit and forthcoming liability.

 As a backdrop, all employees are protected under Title VII of the Civil Rights Act of 1964 and, in Ohio under R.C. § 4112.02(A), from being discriminated against or retaliated against by their employers on the basis of their religion.
 Specifically, Title VII prohibits religious discrimination in hiring, promotion, wrongful discharge, pay, fringe benefits, job training, classification, referral, and other aspects of employment.
 (Title VII provides the same protections for race/color, gender/sex, or national origin).
 Title VII protects all religions and religious beliefs, including whether you are Jewish, Muslim, Mormon, Hindu, or Born Again Christian.